Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

 The above calculation assumes an initial velocity of zero; however, the quantization holds even if the initial velocity has a finite value.
-Further, by adapting the same argument, the quantized conductance is also derived in the massless linear band case (see Appendix \ref{LinearBand}).
+Furthermore, by adapting the same argument, the quantized conductance is also derived in the case of a massless linear band (see Appendix \ref{LinearBand}).

-As mentioned earlier, considering that the wavenumber in the $x$-direction is comparable to $k_F$, we require that $k_y =0$ at the starting point, because the system needs to satisfy $|\bm{k}| = k_F$ with $|k_x| \simeq k_F$.
+As mentioned earlier, for an electron to transmit the 1D region, the Fermi energy must reach a quantized level in the $x$-direction.
+Considering this condition, the wavenumber in the $x$-direction is comparable to $k_F$ when entering the 1D region.
+Thus we require that $k_y =0$ at the starting point, since the system must satisfy $|\bm{k}| = k_F$ with $k_x \simeq |k_F|$.
+Then, $k_y$ increases to $k_y=k_L$ with $k_x$ constant ($ \simeq |k_F|$).
 Figure \ref{fig_FermiCircle} (b) shows this condition in wavenumber space, and (c) and (d) show the dispersion relation for 1D conduction.
-For an electron to transmit the 1D region, the Fermi energy must reach the $x$-directional quantized level.
-In addition, Pauli's exclusion principle also requires $k_y$ to be zero, because $0 < k_y \leq k_L$ region is occupied by the previously departing electrons.
-After the electrons flow out from the 1D region, $k_y$ of these electrons increases to $k_L$ in Eq.\,(\ref{wavenumber}), and they occupy the Fermi surface displaced by $k_L$ in the $k_y$ direction obeying the Fermi-Dirac distribution.
-However, none of the electrons less than $|k_x| < k_F$ can contribute to the electric conduction (when limiting the argument to the lowest energy level), because these electrons cannot enter the 1D region.
-In the present discussion, the motion of wavepackets was not considered.
-However, it was shown that the center of the wavepackets moves accordingly to accelerated motion\cite{Nauenberg,Robinett}, therefore, the results do not change if the motion of the wavepackets is considered.
+The Fermi statistics also requires $k_y$ to be zero, because the $0 < k_y \leq k_L$ region is occupied by the previously departing electrons.
+However, none of the electrons less than $|k_x| < k_F$ can contribute to the electric conduction (if the argument is restricted to the lowest energy level), because these electrons cannot enter the 1D region.
+In the present discussion, the motion of the wavepackets has not been considered.
+However, it has been shown that the center of the wavepackets moves according to the accelerated motion\cite{Nauenberg,Robinett}, therefore, we believe that the results do not change if the wavepacket is considered.